We are thrilled to announce that the Trichology Clinic has again opened its doors at Sarum Physio.

 Marilyn Sherlock has been in practice since 1985 as a Consultant Trichologist in clinical practice at Wiltshire Trichology Centre.
 She was Chairman of the Institute of Trichologists from 2098 until 2016 and is a Member of the Academy of Experts.
 Her clinical practice involves the diagnosis of hair and scalp disorders.
 She will now specialise in medico-legal cases. firstname.lastname@example.org

 Dr John Gray trained in medicine at St Georges Hospital London and has developed an international reputation in hair and scalp disorders.
-He is a member of the European Academy of Dermatologists and the European Hair Research Society and in 2013 elected as a Fellow of the Institute of Trichologists.
+He is a member of the European Academy of Dermatologists and the European Hair Research Society.
+In 2013 elected as a Fellow of the Institute of Trichologists.
 John has published many books on hair disorders and has a special interest in cosmetic problems. email@example.com